gasfreeio/gasfree-sdk-java/README.md

-# tronlink-gasfree-sdk-java
+# gasfree-sdk-java

-tronlink-gasfree-sdk-java is a toolkit developed by TronLink based on the GasFree API specification.
-It facilitates the integration of the non-gas TRC20 token transfer service for the android platform.
+gasfree-sdk-java is a toolkit developed based on the GasFree API specification, It facilitates the integration of the non-gas TRC20 token transfer service for the android platform.

-This SDK is provided by TronLink, while the definition & maintenance of the APIs are managed by the official GasFree project.
+Originally developed by TronLink and hosted at https://github.com/TronLink/tronlink-gasfree-sdk-java, this SDK is now maintained and continuously updated by the gasfree.io developer community.

 For more information, visit [gasfree.io](gasfree.io).

 Key Features: